 Photo By: Michael Barera/Wikimedia Commons

-The state of Texas is full of beautiful courthouses (more than we can capture in this list), few are more eye-catching than the Denton County Courthouse.
-Four ogival roofs placed on the corners of the courthouse are replicated on the central clock tower, which features a dome inspired by the Florence Cathedral.
+The state of Texas is full of beautiful courthouses (more than we can capture in this list), but few are more eye-catching than the Denton County Courthouse.
+Four ogivale roofs placed on the corners of the courthouse are replicated on the central clock tower, which features a dome inspired by the Florence Cathedral.
 Meanwhile, the rough limestone façade features Roman-style columns, triangular pediments, and arched entryways.
 Today, the structure is home to the Courthouse-on-the-Square Museum, a repository of local history that’s well worth a visit when you’re in Denton.

 City: Denton